arlofonseca/fivem-parking/README.md

 - Displays a list of the target player's owned vehicles.

+## Support

+For any feedback or support regarding this script, please reach out on [discord](https://discord.com/invite/QZgyyBkUkp).

 ## Credits

 - [BerkieB](https://github.com/BerkieBb) originally made this resource.
 I wanted it publicly available, so here it is.